-Maynooth Designated Centre specialises in providing residential and respite services in a personalised homely atmosphere for residents.
-The centre comprises of five separate houses each located within a relatively short drive of each other and of a medium sized town in County Kildare.
+Maynooth Designated Centre specialises in providing residential and respite services in a personalised homely atmosphere for residents with a diagnosis of Autism.
+The centre comprises of three separate houses each located within the geographical area of Maynooth and prosperous town in county Kildare.
 Each of the houses has bathroom facilities, kitchen/dining room, living room areas, laundry facilities and access to large gardens.
 Each resident has their own bedroom.
-Overall the centre can accommodate 17 residents over the age of 18 years at any one time.
-The centre specializes in providing residential and respite services in a personalised homely atmosphere for residents with a diagnosis of Autism.
+Overall the centre can accommodate 7 residents over the age of 18 years at any one time.
+A maximum of three residents can be accommodated in one of the houses with two residents in each of the other two houses.
 Residents are supported 24 hours a day by a person in charge, social care workers and care workers.